 Green Mountain Grills vs Traeger – the ultimate smoker grill showdown.
 If you are looking around for the best smoker grill then you must first understand what makes a good smoker.
 Any barbecue or grilling enthusiast can tell you that food cooked over wood fire develops better flavors.
 While smokers and charcoal grills have been the traditional way to smoke or grill food, Green Mountain Grills and Traeger offer an innovative solution with less mess, maintenance and increased ease of use.
 By incorporating pellet-burning technology into a grill, you can control the heat with greater precision without the need for splitting or lifting heavy chunks of wood.
 Since their introduction into the industry, Green Mountain pellet grills and Traeger have not only been on the competitive edge against each other but they have also changed the way everyone looks at grilling.

-Green mountain and Traeger are among those smokers that are popular among folks who love grilling and smoking.
-In this post, we will share our detailed findings on the two.
+Both Green mountain and Traeger are among are popular among folks who love grilling and smoking.
+In this Green Mountain Grills vs Traeger comparison guide, we will share our detailed findings on the two.
 This is after testing two of the best selling smoker units from the two competing brands.
 With the help of grilling and smoking experts, we were able to put up this comparison guide.
 Hopefully it will serve as a solid guide and help you make an informed decision on which smoker to go with by the end of the day.

 If you are however looking for a quick and straightforward answer without having to go through our detailed review, then Green Mountain is our recommended pick based on many factors looked into as well as customer satisfaction (Check latest pricing here).
 Apart from giving you better heat control and being more affordable, you are sure to get the best grilling experience.
 It has better customer satisfaction and ratings, boasts more sophisticated features, a much sturdier build and just offers what every grilling enthusiast would want.